What Is an IP Address: Everything You Need to Know About Internet Protocol

 What Is an IP Address?

-An IP (Internet Protocol) address is a set of numbers assigned to a device that connects to a network.
-This allows your computers, smartphones, and other devices to identify and communicate with each other over the internet or a local area network (LAN).
+An IP (Internet Protocol) address is a unique number assigned to any device that connects to a network.
+This allows your computers, smartphones, and other devices to identify and communicate with each other over the internet or your local area network (LAN).

-Think of an Internet Protocol address like your home address – without it, the mailman wouldn’t know where to pick up and drop off your packages.
+You can think of an IP address like your home address – without it, the mailman wouldn’t know where to pick up and drop off your packages.
 In the same way, your devices have an IP address to ensure that data is sent to the right place and nothing gets lost in cyberspace.

 However, there are many different kinds of Internet Protocol addresses.
 For example, you will most likely have a public IP address and a private IP address.
 There are also static and dynamic Internet Protocol addresses, and IPv4 and IPv6 addresses.
 Here’s everything you need to know about these different kinds of Internet Protocol addresses.